tinasche/InterviewCS/Questions.md

 ```

 25. Describe briefly how *struct* type works in C#.
-It is a value type which devires from Ssttem.VaueType and is useful for representing values whose memenry requirements are small. all primitives types defive from the struct type.
+It is a value type which devires from System.VaueType and is useful for representing values whose memory requirements are small.
+All primitive types defive from the struct type.

+26. Discuss working with strings in C#.
+27. Discuss Configuration in .NET.
+Use of the IConfiguration type to provide a unified view of configuration data from the multiple providers such as:
+- File (.JSON, .XML, .INI)
+- Environment Variables
+- Key-per-file
+- Command-line
+- Memory
+- Azure Key Vault
+- Azure App configuration

+You can extend reads without the generic host by using implementations of the `Microsoft.Extensions.Configuration` class using the `ConfigurationBuilder` class of the above package namespace.
+Some common interfaces involved are:
+- IConfiguration: represents key/value sets of app config properties
+- IConfigurationRoot: represents the root of configuration hierarchy
+- IConfigurationSection: represents a section of app config properties

+Use the `Options Pattern` using classes to provide strongly-typed access to groups.

+28. Discuss Logging in .NET